+Engli ish

+Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
+Each course must have a grade of "C" or higher.

+Num nerical and Analytical Reasoning

+MATH B101 or higher mathematics course, plus an additional course in mathematics,

+logic, statistics, or computer science.

+Spee ech

+COMM B140 or B201

+Libe ral Arts

-Liberal Arts Elective (Humanities or Social/Behavioral Sciences 1) .
-6 HIST B101, B102, B111, B112, B115, or B116 .
-3 Fine Arts 2 .
-3 Social/Behavioral Science 3 .
-3
+Liberal Arts Elective (Humanities or Social/Behavioral Sciences 1)

+HIST B101, B102, B111, B112, B115, or B116

+Fine Arts 2

+Social/Behavioral Science 3

-1Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, COMM, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, THEA.
-One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
-2Courses from: ARTH, ARTS, MUSC, or THEA.
+1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, COMM, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, THEA.
+IDST B260 may be used to fulfill this requirement.
+One-hour cre in MUSC and THEA may not be used to fulfill this requirement.

+2 Courses from: ARTH, ARTS, MUSC, or THEA.
 ENGL B180 also approved.
-One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
-3Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+One-hour credits in MUSC and THEA may

+be used to fulfill this requirement.
+3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.

+Natu rral Sciences

+Two courses, at least one with associated laboratory

+Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
+Students may elect to take them as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.